 The mobile experience also needs work.
 On the desktop, the Docs and Drive integration felt smooth.
 On mobile, editing and image handling were buggy enough that I stopped trying and switched back to desktop.

 Gemini includes a free plan.
-Paid tiers start at $3.99/month (for the first two months) for Google AI Plus, $19.99/month for AI Pro, which adds Deep Research and 2TB storage, and $124.99/month for AI Ultra with the highest usage limits and 30TB storage.
+Paid tiers start at $7.99/month for Google AI Plus, $19.99/month for AI Pro, which adds Deep Research and 5TB storage, and $99.99/month for AI Ultra, which has the highest usage limits and 20TB storage.

 {{cta}}

-Lindy is the strongest pick.
-Text Lindy what you need and it handles the emails, follow-ups, and meeting prep so you don't have to.
+Lindy is the strongest pick because you just have to text what you need, and it handles the emails, follow-ups, and meeting prep so you don't have to.

 If you need to think through complex problems, produce high-quality writing, or want an AI that works directly on your desktop files, Claude is worth a serious look.
 Projects and Cowork make it more than a chatbot.